RAHUL573769/Level2-Assignment3/README.md

 ```
-In this query Group by and having clause are used to count Vehicles booked more than 2 times
+In this query ,Group by and having clause are used to count Vehicles booked more than 2 times
 ```